mohit-s96/torrent-streamer/Readme.md

 ## search and stream torrent videos

+## Disclaimer

+Downloading/streaming copyrighted content is illegal in most countries.
+Whatever you stream/download through this application is your resposibility.
+I am not responsible for how this software is used.

 ### Requirements

 The program can install these automatically as well (must have python 3)